 The Gremlin/Sega Service School is on the road again.
-Over the next few months, Steve Margolin and Larry Tabler will be traveling to various cities throughout the U.S. and Canada.
+Over the next few months, Steve Margolin and Larry Tabler will be traveling to various cities throughout the U.S. and Canada

-Equipped with schematics and years of experience, they will bring technicians up-to-date on new products and provide effective techniques for troubleshooting them.
+Equipped with schematics and years of experience, they will bring technicians up-to-date on new products and provide effective techniques for

-Margolin, Gremlin Customer Service Manager, sees the need for an organized, traveling service school.
-Many technicians in the field have good mechanical abilities, but are not trained in microprocessors and other electronic circuitry.
+Margolin, Gremlin Customer Service Manager, sees the need for an organized, traveling service school Many technicians in the field have good mechanical abilities, but are not electronic circuitry.
 It is an educational effort on our part to help reduce any downtime, and the customer frustration that usually accompanies it.
-A more informed technician is a better one, and the easier Gremlin can make it for him, the better our rapport with the customer.
+A more informed technician is a better one, and the easter Gremlin can make it for him, the better our rapport with the customer.

 Margolin sums up Gremlin's effort by saying, "Caring about your product goes well beyond just making a good game and selling it.
-After-sales services are necessary to continue 'reselling' Gremlin and its products to operators around the world."
+After-sales service: are necessary to continue 'reselling' Gremlin and its products to operators around the world."

-If you would like to attend Gremlin's Service School, contact you local distributor for the date we will be in your area.
+If you would like to attend Gremlin's ervice School, contact you local distributor for the date we will be in vour area tech-tips

-tech-tips